Jhut89/Mailchimp-API-3.0-PHP/README.md

     ->members('a1167f5be2df7113beb69c95ebcdb2fd')
     ->delete();
 ```
+> You can read about `DELETE` requests in depth here: https://github.com/Jhut89/Mailchimp-API-3.0-PHP/wiki/Delete-Requests
 ## Handling A Response

 Methods named for http verbs such as `get()` ,`post()`, `patch()`, `put()`, or `delete()` kick off an over the wire request to MailChimp's A.P.I.
 Given a successful request these methods return an instance of a `MailchimpResponse`.